ibm-cloud-docs/bare-metal/bm-activity-tracker-events.md

 ## Bare metal server instance events
 {: #bare-metal-events}

-You can audit a bare metal server through its life cycle by using the {{site.data.keyword.cloudaccesstrailshort}} service.
+You can audit a bare metal server through its life cycle by using {{site.data.keyword.cloudaccesstrailshort}}.

 The following table lists the actions that generate an event: